emqx/cloud-docs/en_US/rule_engine/rule_engine_azure_event_hubs.md

 Before you start, you need to complete the following operations:

-- A deployment (EMQX Cluster) has been created on EMQX Cloud.
+- Create a deployment (EMQX Cluster) on EMQX Cloud.
-- For Professional Plan users: Please create the [NAT gateway](../vas/nat-gateway.md) to use public IP to connect to resources.
+- For Professional Plan deployment users, you must complete the creation of VPC peering connections first.
+The IP mentioned in this tutorial refers to the resources' private IP.
+(If [NAT gateway service](../vas/nat-gateway.md) is enabled, public IP can also be used for the connection.)
-- For BYOC Plan users: Please create the [NAT gateway](../vas/nat-gateway.md) to use a public IP to connect to resources.
+- For BYOC Plan users, you must establish a peering connection between the VPC where BYOC is deployed and the VPC where the resources are located.
+All IPs mentioned below refer to the internal IP of the resources.
+If you need to access the resources via public IP addresses, please configure a NAT gateway in your public cloud console for the VPC where BYOC is deployed.

 ## Azure Event Hubs configuration